-1. Introduction
+Introduction

-This report analyses developments in the repositioning of Liverpool as a 'world class' city in the context of its nomination as European Capital of Culture (ECoC).
+This report analyses developments in the repositioning of Liverpool as a 'World Class' city in the context of its nomination as European Capital of Culture (ECoC).

-The study focuses on the analysis of UK national press coverage referring to the city of Liverpool over the following points in time: 1996 (before the bid process); 2003 (the bid and nomination); and 2005 (event preparations).
-This work will be complemented in subsequent reports by the study of local and regional press coverage over the same time periods, and by the study of local, regional, UK national and international press coverage in 2007 (Liverpool 800 year), 2008 (European Capital of Culture) and 2009-10 (post-event press legacies).
+The study focuses on the analysis of UK national media coverage referring to the city of Liverpool over the following points in time: 1996 (before the bid process), 2003 (bid and nomination), and 2005 (event preparations).
+This work will be complemented in subsequent reports by the study of local and regional media coverage over the same periods, and the study of local, regional, UK national and international media coverage in 2007 (Liverpool 800 year), 2008 (European Capital of Culture) and 2009-10 (post-event media legacies).

-The analysis of press coverage on Liverpool provides a basis to determine evolving narratives about the city and likely influence of these narratives on the perceptions of local residents, regional visitors and tourists (from both the rest of the UK and abroad).
-This will inform the key questions to be introduced in survey questionnaires, one-to-one interviews and focus groups.
-The analysis will also contribute to the assessment of less easily quantifiable cultural impacts, such as improvements in local confidence, and the effectiveness of marketing/branding messages, locally, nationally and internationally.
+The analysis of media coverage on Liverpool provides a basis to determine evolving narratives about the city and their likely influence on the perceptions of local residents, regional visitors and tourists from the rest of the UK and abroad.
+This analysis will inform the key questions to be introduced in survey questionnaires, personal interviews and focus groups.
+The analysis will also contribute to the assessment of less easily quantifiable cultural impacts such as improvements in local confidence and the effectiveness of marketing/branding messages locally, nationally and internationally.

+1. Report Index

+1. Introduction 2

-2. Report Index
+2. Report Index 2

-2. Report Index 3.
-Executive Summary 4.
-Samples and newspaper typology.
-5. Findings 5.1.
-General thematic categories across time 5.2.
-Category sub-themes 5.3.
-Attitudinal variations 5.4.
-Centrality of Liverpool and the ECoC 2008 to press debates .
-2 .
-3 .
-4

-3. Executive Summary .
-2 .
-3 .
-4
+3. Executive Summary

-4. Samples and newspaper typology .
-3 .
-4
+4. Samples and newspaper typology

-5. Findings .
-4
+5. Findings

 5.1.
-General thematic categories across time
+General thematic categories across time 5

 5.2.
-Category sub-themes .
-4
+Category sub-themes

-16
+5.3.
+Attitudinal variations

+5.4.
+Centrality of Liverpool and the ECoC 2008 to media debates

 6. Conclusions

-7. Appendix 1: Notes on the Methodology 20
+7. Appendix 1: Notes on the Methodology

 7.1.
-Data collection process 20
+Data collection process

 7.2.
-Time periods
+Time periods.